alewoo/BankChurnPredictor/README.md

 - [ ] Test models on different churn datasets

 ## 📝 Blog Post
-Read about the development process and technical details in my blog post: [Building a Customer Churn Predictor: From ML Models to AI-Driven Engagement](https://imalexwang.substack.com/p/how-i-built-a-system-to-predict-and)
+Read about the development process and technical details in my blog post: [How I Built a System to Predict and Prevent Bank Customer Churn Using ML, LLMs, and Streamlit](https://imalexwang.substack.com/p/how-i-built-a-system-to-predict-and)

 ## 📫 Contact
 - LinkedIn: [Alex Wang](https://www.linkedin.com/in/alexwang-/)